 Let your baby do a deep latch (get as much of your breast into his mouth as possible) to empty the breast, Lo advises.
 But avoid wearing an underwire bra or use of breast cream excessively, which can aggravate plugged ducts.

 “Mastitis is an infection of the breast that occurs during breastfeeding when bacteria from baby’s mouth enters a milk duct via a crack in the nipple,” explains Prof Yong.
 Blocked milk ducts and a poor latch can also cause infections, she adds.

 Often associated with flu-like symptoms, such as high fever and chills, you’ll also notice the breast is firm, red and tender.
 Place cool cabbage leaves in your bra to relieve pain.
 Get plenty of rest and drink lots of fluid.

 Feed from the affected breast to drain your milk, but make sure baby latches on correctly, Lo suggests.
 See a GP if the condition does not improve in 12 hours, she adds.
 Backward arm-swinging exercises may also help.

 Your nipples will usually be extra-sensitive for days after birth.
 A poor latch or baby’s tongue-tie can worsen matters.
 Engorgement, plugged milk ducts and breast infections can also give rise to sore nipples.

-Mums may experience tender nipples, pain during breastfeeding, and even cracks and bleeding, Dr Wong points out.
+Mums may experience tender nipples, pain during breastfeeding, and even cracks and bleeding, Lo points out.
 “Use breast shells to prevent breast pads and clothing from causing friction to the sore nipples.”